Mastercard/flow/IMPLEMENTATION_STATUS.md

 authoritative subject to explicit approved amendments.
 Frozen feasibility evidence and the original decision records remain historical.

+## Ticket 19 final reactor — 2026-09-16

+Implementation slices are committed on `parallel_execution_controller`:
+`84e451ab` (latest-link prose), `319323bc` (native query), `cfa468bc` (cooperative
+fixture hooks), and `3eca5e46` (monotonic owner budget and review fixes).
+The arriving `.gitignore` and repeated `ServedIndexTest` edits remain unchanged and uncommitted.

+The requested whole-repository `mvn -B -nsu -fae ... test` ran once, with both test skip flags and failure-ignore false.
+It **FAILED**, exit 1 after 11m56s.
+All 180 reported suites were cross-checked against fresh XML testcase elements and count
+attributes: **3,196 cases, 3,170 passed, 22 failures, four errors, zero test skips**.
+All assertion modules and report-core passed.
+Reactor-level `app-itest` was skipped because prerequisite application modules failed; it is not included as executed coverage or confused with a testcase skip.

+- Four application setup errors (`app-web-ui`, `app-ui`, `app-core`, `app-queue`) follow multicast service-discovery receive timeouts.
+Mock listeners and Jetty started, but required service advertisements were not received.
+This happens before their Flow factories construct a runner, not in stop-budget execution.
+  The exact routing/interface/filtering cause is **not diagnosed**; no network policy, timeout, dependency or discovery behavior was changed to force a pass.
+- Documentation has 22 failures: 15 in local scratch probes/documents, six in local
+  agent-skill documents, and one obsolete parallelism-option reference in the local analysis document.
+The filesystem scanner does not consult Git ignore rules;
+  these inputs are not tracked by Git.
+CodeLink/Snippet passed; no module-source console-use failure was reported.
+No scanner/exclusion weakening or deletion of local evidence was applied.
+A clean tracked-source documentation gate is separate, not a replacement claim that this working-tree reactor passed.

+Full output is retained in C:/Data/Code/flow-cancel19-final-reactor.log.
+Its reports were frozen before any rerun in the external flow-amendments-20260916 archive, and audit-final-reactor.ps1 verified the log/XML totals and no-skip/no-ignore properties.
+The current committed artifacts were then installed with **436/436** focused cases passing.
+The unchanged packaged-consumer script passed all four JUnit 5.10/Platform 1.10 and JUnit 6.0.3 serial/parallel points: two tests each, zero failures/errors/skips, identical Flow artifact hashes, effective dependency versions and actual class-load checks.
+This refresh includes hooks and budget; it is compatibility evidence, not new host or exhaustive cancellation-feature coverage.
+Logs are flow-cancel19-final-install and flow-cancel19-final-consumer under C:/Data/Code.

+A separate tracked-source export exposed historical status links into ignored scratch documentation.
+The contract link now targets the tracked reporting README, and the local ticket remains a plain reference; the scanner itself is unchanged.
+The initial clean-source gate recorded 744/745 passed and one broken-link failure.
+After correction, **745/745** passed: 50 CodeLink, 50 Link, 50 Property, 50 Snippet
+and 545 SysOut cases, zero failures/errors/skips, with upstream compilation.
+The export matches `3eca5e46` under Git's line-ending normalization apart from this status-document update; all 39 copied real report assets were byte-identical.
+This tracked-input gate does not repair or pass the earlier working-tree scan.

+The current four-point consumer evidence contains 25 matching Flow JAR/POM hashes.
+Core JAR SHA-256: `7c9ed5932ceb482dd4dde2e4522afa5a94615481e7a070d411a1f4dce83a91bc`;
+Jupiter adapter: `666748b13d67873505269318907ee2d0745ef35fd89553139b743a6b80e543bc`.
+The existing report-reuse finding, baseline two-worker native stall, multicast discovery, mutation blockers and manual/workload gates remain OPEN.
+Further simplification requires passing fresh mutation baselines; changing native helper discovery scope requires an explicit decision, not a silent exclusion change.

 ## Monotonic owner stop/drain budget — 2026-09-16

 Ticket 19's remaining budget implementation adds `FlowExecution.stopBudget(Duration)`